swatikushwahaa/Sales-Profitabilty-Analysis/README.md

 - `Revenue YoY Label` - formatted ▲/▼ arrow label for KPI cards
 - `YTD Revenue` and `YTD Profit` - using `TOTALYTD`
 - `Peak Month Labels` - conditional labels showing only peak months on the chart

----

-## The Recommendation

-> Cap all discounts at 20%.

-Every order above this level loses money across every category, every region, and every customer segment.
-Replacing blanket Q4 discounts with value-adds like free shipping or product bundling would recover an estimated 2-3 margin points annually worth roughly $138K-$207K in additional profit at current revenue levels.

 ## Project Structure